Bolivia travel advice

 Bolivia has long been one of our favorite Latin American countries, and our extensive knowledge of Bolivia comes from many years of operating tailor-made and group travel in this region.

 We return regularly and are always on the look out for new tours and hotels as they open up.

-We are aware that travelling extensively through Bolivia can be a little arduous due to the distances involved, the altitude and the frequent delays, but firmly believe that it is more than worth it.
+We are aware that traveling extensively through Bolivia can be a little arduous due to the distances involved, the altitude and the frequent delays, but firmly believe that it is more than worth it.

 Combining Bolivia with other countries

 As well as a stand-alone destination, Bolivia fits in perfectly with itineraries to Peru or Chile (or both), and we have researched the best land routes between these three countries.

 Spanish is the official language, English is rarely spoken.
 Many indigenous communities in the highlands still have the ancient languages of Quechua and Aymara as their mother (and in many cases only) tongue.